Subscribe to our periodic newsletter and get latest, relevant information on healthy living

 Blood pressure ≥ 130/85 mmHg

-People who are diagnosed with metabolic syndrome have constellation of signs and symptoms marked by central or abdominal obesity, either frank diabetes or insulin resistance, hyperlipidemia (high blood fatty acids), subnormal or Being overweight or obeselow levels of HDL (high-density lipoprotein) or “good” cholesterol, high blood pressure and in many cases hyperuricemia and fatty liver or hepatic steatosis.
+People who are diagnosed with metabolic syndrome have constellation of signs and symptoms marked by central or abdominal obesity, either frank diabetes or insulin resistance, hyperlipidemia (high blood fatty acids), subnormal or low levels of HDL (high-density lipoprotein) or “good” cholesterol, high blood pressure and in many cases hyperuricemia and fatty liver or hepatic steatosis.
 The exact cause of metabolic syndrome remains unclear, but many risk factors greatly increase the onset of this disorder.
 The identifiable risk factors are obesity in particular central or abdominal obesity, older age, sedentary lifestyle (little or no physical activity along with excessive eating), and some form of insulin resistance.
 Most people with metabolic syndrome have deranged blood sugar levels despite large amount of secreted insulin or hyperinsulinemia (high insulin levels) and insulin can not carry out its normal function to regulate blood sugar levels.
 Another associated risk factor contributing to this disorder is stress; it is theorized based on clinical data that hypothalamic-pituitary-adrenal (HPA) axis is disrupted by stress.26,27 The abnormal functioning of HPA unit causes marked elevation of cortisol or stress hormone that in turn raises glucose and insulin levels.
 The higher levels of cortisol and insulin affect metabolism within fat cells or adipose tissue to increase their fat content, trigger insulin resistance, high triglycerides, and hypertension, too.
 The etiology or cause of metabolic syndrome has not been elucidated yet, but it appears to be due to complex interaction of factors.
 The primary factors are obesity, advanced age (>50 years old), genetics, sedentary lifestyle, stress, and some form of underlying endocrine disorder.28,29,30,31 Nonetheless, patients who are placed on low-calorie, healthy diet and with moderate form of exercise (like 30 minutes of daily walking) showed marked improvement on physiological parameters that define metabolic syndrome.32,33 Moreover, it was found that limiting amount of total carbohydrate rather than fat intake was more beneficial to diminish the common abnormal findings of metabolic syndrome.34 It is in the best interests of the overweight and obese that when afflicted with the signs and symptoms of metabolic syndrome that their medical condition should be promptly corrected by weight loss through healthy living.

 References